 To say her list of accomplishments is impressive is an understatement.
 Here are a few:

 First Woman Recording Engineer at ABC Studios in Los Angeles 1975

-Sound engineer and Road manager of one of the first American all-female bands- Fanny, in the 1970s
+Sound engineer and Road manager of one of the first American all-women bands- Fanny, in the 1970s

 Multiple time Grammy Award nominee and five-time Grammy Award winner for:

 2003-Winner for Best Chamber Music Album- The Kronos Quartet, ‘Berg: Lyric Suite’